AusDTO/gov-au-content-guide/_entries/2016-05-04-structuring-a-page.md

 ### Make your calls-to-action clear

-Ensure your calls-to-action are visually prominent, user-friendly terms.
+Ensure your calls-to-action are visually prominent and contain user-friendly terms.